admin-shell-io/aas-specs/CONTRIBUTING.md

 * Use the body to explain *what* and *why* (instead of *how*)

 ## Create Pull Request
-After all changes have been committed to your feature branch, a [pull request] has to be created.
+After all changes have been committed to your feature branch, a [pull request] (PR) has to be created.
+Every PR should be linked to an issue for tracking.
 See [this Github tutorial] for more guidance.

 [pull request]: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request

+[link PR to issue]: https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue

 ## Pre-Merge Checks
 **Continuous Integration.**